spiderwisp/laravel-overlord/README.md

 ### Getting Started with AI

-1. Obtain an API key from your service provider
+1. Obtain an API key from laravel-overlord.com
 2. Add to your `.env` file:
    ```env
    LARAVEL_OVERLORD_AI_ENABLED=true